 |💰 Best budget hotel:||Bacchus Pension|

-6 Best areas to stay in Antalya for tourists
+The Best areas to stay in Antalya for tourists are:

-Kaleici is the best area to stay in Antalya for first-time travelers due to its prime location.
-If you stay here, you will be located in the middle of everything, with a great selection of restaurants, bars, and shops.
-It is an all-year around destination and the most central location to explore the attractions around.
+Kaleici (Antalya’s Old Town) is the best area to stay in Antalya for first-time travelers due to its central location.
+If you stay here, you will be located in the middle of everything, with a great selection of hotels, restaurants, bars, and shops.

 If you stroll along its cobbled streets, you will see lots of old stone houses, parks, viewpoints, souvenir shops, bazaar, markets, restaurants, bars, and cafes.
 The wooden doors are a great place to take a photo.